-Nevertheless, the original formulations of $PbE^{2,3}$ leave the space of virtual orbitals intact, i.e., that of the original supersystem, which poses serious limitations on the applicability of the higher-level ab initio methods due to the unfavorable scaling of the computational cost with the size of the virtual space.
-In addition, the untruncated virtual space tendentially leads to the appearance of artefactual low-lying charge transfer (CT) states,16 often rendering the identification of local excited states impossible.
-Several approaches have been investigated to deal with this problem by truncating the virtual space in a reasonable way, including the absolutely localized embedding schemes of Chulhai and Goodpaster^{4,6} that avoid the issue entirely by using monomer basis sets, or the basis set truncation method for PbE by Bennie et al17 which relies on net Mulliken population criteria.
-Claudino and Mayhall developed a concentric virtual orbital localization technique18 which has been used by Parravicini and Jagau in embedded excited state calculations.8 Visscher and co-workers generalized the intrinsic atomic orbital approach13 to molecular fragments,19 constructing orthogonal localized orbitals by spanning the supersystem valence and virtual space20 using reference fragment orbitals.
-Conventional MO-based localizations, such as Pipek-Mezey12 and SPADE14 can also be applied to the virtual space, and by assigning orbitals to the subsystems based on some selection criteria, those of the environment can be discarded.21 We observed, however, that without any further adjustments, the resulting virtual space can be severely distorted compared to that of an isolated monomer.16 The distortion can be reduced by extending the space by some environment orbitals that show the largest overlap with the atomic orbitals centered on the active subsystem.
+Nevertheless, the original formulations of PbE^{4,5} leave the space of virtual orbitals intact, i.e., that of the original supersystem, which poses serious limitations on the applicability of the higher-level ab initio methods due to the unfavorable scaling of the computational cost with the size of the virtual space.21 In addition, the untruncated virtual space tendentially leads to the appearance of artefactual low-lying charge transfer (CT) states, 16 often rendering the identification of local excited states impossible.
+Several approaches have been investigated to deal with this problem by truncating the virtual space in a reasonable way, including the absolutely localized embedding schemes of Chulhai and Goodpaster^{6,9} that avoid the issue entirely by using monomer basis sets, or the basis set truncation method for PbE by Bennie et al. 22 which relies on net Mulliken population criteria.
+Claudino and Mayhall developed a concentric virtual orbital localization technique21 which uses a (smaller) projection basis to assign a virtual subspace to atoms and then span the virtual space by iteratively including more and more virtual orbitals belonging also to the environment.
+This technique has been used by Parravicini and Jagau in embedded excited state calculations.
+11 Visscher and co-workers generalized the intrinsic atomic orbital approach 18 to molecular fragments.23 constructing orthogonal localized orbitals by spanning the supersystem valence and virtual space 24 using reference fragment orbitals.
+Conventional MO-based localization, such as Pipek-Mezey17 and SPADE19 can also be applied to the virtual space, and by assigning orbitals to the subsystems based on some selection criteria, those of the environment can be discarded.25 Using the original SPADE algorithm19 for the virtual orbitals we observed, 16 however, that without any further adjustments the resulting virtual space can be severely distorted compared to that of an isolated monomer.
+As suggested in Ref.
+16, the distortion can be reduced by extending the space by some environment orbitals that show the largest overlap with the atomic orbitals centered on the active subsystem (called the "extended SPADE" approach hereafter).
 Nevertheless, the effective construction of appropriate virtual orbitals, especially if diffuse basis functions are present, remains a challenge in PbE applications.
-Improper virtual spaces can cause a drastic overestimation of the energy and result in nonphysically repulsive intermolecular potentials,16 calling for a compelling remedy for this issue.
+Improper virtual spaces can cause a drastic overestimation of the energy and result in nonphysically repulsive intermolecular potentials, 16 calling for a compelling remedy for this issue.
 In this letter, the use of projected atomic orbitals (PAOs) is suggested as an alternative for creating virtual orbitals localized on the active subsystem.

-PAOs were first suggested by Boughton and Pulay22 to define the virtual space in local correlation calculations.
+PAOs were first suggested by Boughton and Pulay26 to define the virtual space in local correlation calculations.
 We suggest the implementation of this concept in PbE, relying on the use of the atomic orbitals centered on the active subsystem's atoms as the basis for the construction of a virtual space (the PAOs).

-We define the projector of the occupied orbitals of the supersystem as where \mathbf{C}{occ} is the occupied orbital block of the MO coefficient matrix.
-The application of this projector leads to the PAOs where \mathbf{S} is the AO overlap matrix.
-Some of these PAOs can have negligible contribution to the virtual space of the active subsystem, furthermore, linear dependencies are present at this point.
-Truncations are therefore performed, first according to the norm of the PAOs obtained as
+We define the projector of the occupied orbitals of the supersystem as where $\mathbf{C}{\mathrm{occ}}$ is the occupied orbital block of the MO coefficient matrix.
+The application of this projector leads to the PAOs where S is the AO overlap matrix.
+These orbitals are projected into the basis of the active subsystem, similarly to the first step in the concentric localization procedure by Claudino and Mayall.21 This is done in such a way that the resulting orbitals span the virtual space of the active fragment, which is enforced by a truncation based on the norm of the PAOs, dropping all orbitals that have negligible contribution to the active subsystem's virtual space.
+The norms are obtained as